Catalina Foothills High School: School history

-Prior to the establishment of Catalina Foothills, some district students attended high school in Tucson Unified School District and the rest primarily in the Amphitheater district.
+Prior to the establishment of Catalina Foothills, some district students attended high school in the Tucson Unified School District and the rest primarily in the Amphitheater district.
 The establishment of Catalina Foothills was postponed several decades due to the ability of district students to attend high school in neighboring school districts.

-As the population grew in the area, a large core of Catalina Foothills students attended Amphitheater High School in North Tucson, as the closer Canyon del Oro High School in Oro Valley was virtually closed to out-of-district students.
-As the Amphitheater district began to experience overcrowding, the need for a high school in the Catalina Foothills School District became apparent.

 Construction began in 1991 on a 40 acre site centrally located in the district.
 The Catalina Foothills School Board had acquired the site in the late 1970s.
 The school opened to the ninth grade in 1992 when classes met at a district middle school.
 In 1993 campus was opened to ninth and tenth graders, and the first graduating class of Foothills High walked in late spring 1996.

 Rankings

 In 2006, Catalina Foothills had the state's second-highest percentage of students exceeding math, the third-highest percentage of students exceeding reading standards, and the ninth-highest percentage of student exceeding writing standards.
 Catalina Foothills has been ranked in the top 1.7% of high schools in the US.

 In 2014, the U.S. News & World Report rankings of the top high schools ranked CFHS at number 754 out of 21,000 in the country (in the top 4 percent of all public high schools nationally), No. 10 in Arizona, and No. 3 in Tucson.
 In 2013, CFHS also ranked 245th amongst all high schools in science, technology, engineering, and mathematics fields, although lost its rank in 2014.
 US News awarded the school a silver medal in its rankings survey.
 Newsweek ranked CFHS 310 out of the top 500 public high schools in the US in its 2016 ranking.
 Newsweek's list placed CFHS 2nd in Tucson and 6th out of the 11 Arizona high schools.